 Our team includes a wide range of professionals with many years’ experience working with cities and utilities in designing and implementing smart city solutions.
 We understand the challenges that city leaders face and are here to assist from project design through implementation and providing managed services to give our customers the peace of mind that they need to know that they are investing wisely in their smart city.

-Bob Flaherty leads CIMCON’s Managed Services and Customer Success teams and brings over 20 years of experience in the Software-as-a-Service (SaaS), Managed Services and IT Service Management.
+Bob Flaherty leads CIMCON’s Product Management and Customer Success teams.
+He brings over 20 years of experience in the Software-as-a-Service (SaaS), Managed Services and IT Service Management.
 Previously, Bob led the definition and development of innovative SaaS portfolio and go-to-market business models for companies including Schneider Electric, CA Technologies and InteQ.
 At InteQ, a pioneer in IT managed services and SaaS, he was responsible for Service Strategy, Product Management and Sales of InteQ’s Managed Services portfolio managing IT infrastructure in over 90 countries.
 He has also developed several strategic partnerships that helped shape the MSP marketplace.

 Kin is the Vice President of Finance at CIMCON and has over 20 years of P&L and management experience across diverse industries.
 Prior to CIMCON, Kin was VP of Finance at Sensata Technologies, where he was the finance partner for the Sensing Solutions business that had a global manufacturing and trading footprint.
 At Sensata, he also managed the finance integration of a major acquisition, streamlining financial reporting and consolidating manufacturing operations.